 Sixty percent of Americans fear that they may have to delay retirement:

 A larger percentage lack the confidence that they have enough income and assets for retirement, even compared to last year:

 “Is America still a land of prosperity?”

-The question in some historical perspective:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+The question in some historical perspective:Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.